fullskele/CastleCryRoguelike/README.md

 -Endless level generation using a complex dungeon creation algorithm

--An Enemy, treasure, and special tile generator
+-Enemy, treasure, and special tile generators

 -Simple player movement, stats, and upgrades such as level-ups using EXP, and sword upgrades using gold

--Menus to handle gameover, upgrading, and viewing of the aforementioned player stats
+-Menus for game over, upgrading, and the viewing of the aforementioned player stats

 -tileset, treasure, special tile, and enemy spawn 'pools' explicitly designed for easy expansion